bschulz81/hyperbolicfitdll/sources/Readme_HFDM.txt

 // A CMakeLists.txt file is provided in the sources folder.
 In order to compile HFDM and the library,
 // one has to change the paths for Open-CV and libfitsio headers and libraries at the places
 // where it is written in the comments of CMakeLists.txt.
+// Then one has to go into a console window.
+Change the currend directlory to the directory where the sources are found.
+// Finally type "cmake ." followed by "make" which should compile the application.

 // HFDM does, not have an own image analysis, in contrast to FM.exe, which can analyze fits files on its own.